inside.ewu.edu

 MATH 208.
 MATHEMATICS FOR ELEMENTARY TEACHERS I. 5 Credits.

-Pre-requisites: MTHD 106 with a grade ≥C, or a satisfactory score on the mathematics placement assessment (MPA); placement into or above ENGL 101.
+Pre-requisites: MTHD 106 with a grade ≥C, or a satisfactory score on the mathematics placement assessment (MPA).

 MATH 209.
 MATHEMATICS FOR ELEMENTARY TEACHERS II.
 4 Credits.